mhnthuwork-sys/mhnthuwork-sys/README.md

 ![Banner](banner.png)

 Hello, I'm Thu.
-Data Analyst with expertise in data analysis and reporting, query optimization, database design, and data modelling.
+Final-year Finance student currently training in SQL and Python for data analysis.
+Interested in financial data, markets, and building data-driven insights.
+This GitHub is where I show my projects and improve my technical skills.

 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL